Last Updated on June 18, 2025 by Alexx

 Day 9-10: Innsbruck via Zurich

-Zurich Christmas market dates for 2024: 21 November – 23 December (official website here)
+Zurich Christmas market dates for 2025: TBC but last year was 21 November – 23 December (official website here)

-Innsbruck Christmas market dates for 2024: 15 November – 23 December (official website here)
+Innsbruck Christmas market dates for 2025: TBC but last year was 15 November – 23 December (official website here)

 How to get from Basel to Innsbruck